If at first you don’t succeed, try again – and again.

 The opening weeks of the program gave students the opportunity to tackle projects related to the campus community.
-One group, for instance, prototyped ideas to improve campus dining and pitched them to managers of Sodexho.
+One group, for instance, prototyped ideas to modify campus dining and pitched them to managers of Sodexo.

 The second part of the program was dedicated to the “big project,” Greenshpan said.

 “The students went out to the streets of Lancaster – literally out to the streets, to empathize with its residents through interviews and observations, and define the thorny issues in our community,” she said.

 Students interviewed Lancaster City officials, community leaders and experts.
 The result was four inspiring initiatives focused on bettering the Lancaster community.